 Speak to Alumni

 If you want to get a first-hand perspective on career preparation, there may be no better source than recent grads.
 Ask alumni (especially those who graduated from your intended academic department) about their post-graduation job search and work experiences.
 Were they well prepared?
 Which classes and campus resources were most beneficial in training for and getting their job?
 How long did it take them to find work?
 Was additional training necessary?

 Typically, your academic department and career center will be able to connect you with alumni, and that’s a great start.
 For a more well-rounded perspective, however, it’s a good idea to check social media and community sites (e.g., Facebook Groups, LinkedIn Groups, Reddit, Quora) to speak with a wider range of alumni about their post-college career experiences.

 Remember Your Goals

 At heart, college is a time for growth, exploration, and preparation.
 While there will no doubt be anxiety along the way to graduation, regret shouldn’t be side-by-side with your four-year degree.
 During each stage of your college experience, remember your goals and use them to drive your decisions.
-Seek out academic advisors who are well versed in the careers that interest you--or can challenge you to consider new professional directions.
-Take advantage of your campus career center at every opportunity.
+Seek out academic advisors who are well versed in the careers that interest you—or can challenge you to consider new professional directions.
+Take advantage of your campus career services office at every opportunity.
 Network with alumni and attend on-campus career events.
-Start early and stay proactive: By knowing which career development services are available to you from day one, you’ll be able to choose your right fit school, develop employable skills, and enter the workforce with confidence.
+Start early and stay proactive: By knowing which career development services are available to you from day one, you’ll be able to choose your right-fit school, develop employable skills, and enter the workforce with confidence.